AmpersandTarski/documentation/translation_to_tables.md

       , ("3", "Calvin")
       , ("4", "Dwight")
       ]

     POPULATION lastname[President*Surname] CONTAINS
       [ ("1", "Lincoln")
       , ("2", "Obama")
       , ("3", "Coolidge")
       , ("4", "Eisenhower")
       ]

     POPULATION birth[President*Date] CONTAINS
       [ ("1", "February 12, 1809")
       , ("2", "August 4, 1961")
       , ("3", "July 4, 1872")
       , ("4", "October 14, 1890")
       ]

+Notice that the column names in the table correspond with the relation names in Ampersand.
+In the table we call them "attributes".
+So it makes sense to say that a relation in Ampersand can correspond with an attribute in a table.

+## Specification
+Given:
+1. a set of concepts `C`
+2. a set of relations `R`
+3.